 Hills Yarning dreams of genuine reconciliation with First Nations people in the Hills area of Northwest Sydney.
 We gather to learn more about Aboriginal culture and consider how we might work together to create meaningful social change.
 Hills Yarning was formed in 2020 under the auspice of Sydney Alliance and is now a member of Reconciliation NSW.
 Hills Yarning aims to work closely with The Hills Shire Council to amplify First Nation voices.

-Working to advance Reconciliation between Aboriginal and non-Aboriginal people in the Hornsby area.
+HARR works to advance reconciliation between Aboriginal and non-Aboriginal people in the Hornsby and surrounding area.

 Find out more and become a member!